Kushaldotel/gurkhageeks/Readme.md

 ### Usage
 Once the project is set up, you can start contributing to either the frontend or backend.
-The backend server will run on http://localhost:8000/, and the frontend server will run on http://localhost:5173/.
+The backend server will run on http://localhost:8000/.
 The backend API endpoints will be accessible via the Django REST Framework interface.

 ### Contributing